 At some point in your thoughts about your most unfortunate moments, whether you initiated them or not, you have to see them through the lens of God’s sovereignty, His ability to redeem, and His providential leading in your life.
 Please be sad for your wrong choices, but make sure that your sadness does not linger because God is greater than your sinfulness.

 If you know someone overly fixated on their past sin, let me encourage you to come alongside them with grace and truth.
 Give them God’s perspective on their action rather than reminders of their failures.
-Backward lingering looks at past failures mute God’s redemptive purposes in their lives.
+Backward lingering looks at past failures and mutes God’s redemptive purposes in their lives.

 Once you agree that God uses sin sinlessly, it’s time to move past what you did wrong.
 Live your life redemptively rather than regrettably.
 There is an implied accusation against God when a person won’t let go of sin.
 It says, “God should not have let this happen to me.”
 (Read Genesis 50:20; 2 Corinthians 1:8-9, 12:7-10)

 Sin does happen.
 Though you’re not presuming on God’s grace (Psalm 19:13) by living any way you want to live (Romans 6:1-2), you’re a realist.
 You do sin occasionally, and individuals sin against you.
 But God is always there (Genesis 39:2).
 Learn to live in the grace He gives for what happens to you rather than residing in the continual moments of past regret.

 - If so, what does that reveal about your theology?

 - What does ongoing regret show about how you relate to God?

 - What is a concrete and practical way you can change?